saverymax/selective_indexing/README.md

 pip uninstall BmCS
 ```

 ## Usage

 The models are not included in the package in this version of the system.
 However, they are provided in the release.

-Once downloaded, the paths to the models should be provided in the command line options.
+Once downloaded, the paths to the models should be provided via the command line.

 ### For NCBI usage
-To run BmCS from the command line
+To run BmCS
 ```
 BmCS --path path/to/some_citations.xml --ensemble-path /path/to/model.joblib --cnn-path /path/to/cnn/weights.hdf5 --predict-all
 ```